JagadishSivakumar/Image-Classifier-ml5.js/README.md

 *here puffin is a variable*
 *Test Images of Penguin, Puffin is included*
-*To Test more images add images to the images folder* .Assign the user input to the variable value to make prediction instant
+*To Test more images add images to the images folder* .
+Assign the user input to the variable value to make prediction instant